mrmelanin/Linux-Encryption-Decryption-Project/README.md

 REQUIREMENTS
 --------------------------------------------------

-show the following in plain text:
+showing the following in plain text:
-1. The command you used to encrypt the file.
+The command you used to encrypt the file.

  <img width="1346" height="206" alt="VirtualBox_Kali Linux_16_02_2026_17_59_40" src="https://github.com/user-attachments/assets/15d6ea99-99cd-405c-9f39-1e0fcee8a644" />

-2. The command you used to decrypt the file.
+The command you used to decrypt the file.

  <img width="1366" height="140" alt="VirtualBox_Kali Linux_16_02_2026_18_01_46" src="https://github.com/user-attachments/assets/92f5c6d0-b689-43c6-b2d4-8b35792b32cf" />

-3. One sentence explaining why encryption alone is not enough for security.
+One sentence explaining why encryption alone is not enough for security.

 Encryption provides confidentiality by making data unreadable, but it lacks integrity protection, meaning an attacker could maliciously alter the encrypted file without being detected until you attempt to decrypt it.